-Rachel Kraus is Associate Professor of Sociology and Affiliated Faculty with Women’s and Gender Studies at Ball State University.
+Rachel Kraus is Professor of Sociology and Affiliated Faculty with Women’s and Gender Studies at Ball State University.
 Rachel has been an active member of ASR for the past ten years.
 She is currently on the editorial board of Sociology of Religion.
 Previously, she served as Chair of the Robert McNamara Student Paper Award Committee (2011-12) and Program Chair (2007).
 Along with her involvement in ASR, Rachel has served as Vice-President (2014) and Secretary (2015-present) of the North Central Sociological Association and Chair of the Society for the Scientific Study of Religion’s Outstanding Book Award Committee (present).
 Rachel has published several articles on spirituality and artistic leisure in journals including Sociology of Religion, Journal for the Scientific Study of Religion, and Implicit Religion.
 Her other work includes investigations of religion and deviance, religious views of sexuality, religious identity and migration, and the intersection of religion and politics.

 Profiles of Winners of Past Elections